minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 This text has been OCRed and hand-corrected from the [digital surrogate](http://hdl.library.upenn.edu/1017/d/print/991610763503681) in Penn Libraries' Digital Collection of British and American Fiction.
 The original book is held by the Kislak Center for Special Collections (Penn Libraries, University of Pennsylvania).

 ---
-THE
-ROYAL ADVENTURERS;
-OR, THE
-CONFLICT of LOVE.

-A NOVEL.
+<p class="centered large">THE<br>ROYAL ADVENTURERS;<br>OR, THE<br>CONFLICT of LOVE.</p>

+<p class="centered large">A NOVEL.</p>

-When virtue and modesty enlighten her charms, the lustre of a beautiful woman is brighter than the stars of heaven, and the influence of her power it is in vain to refill.
+>When virtue and modesty enlighten her charms, the lustre of a beautiful woman is brighter than the stars of heaven, and the influence of her power it is in vain to refill.

-Oeconomy of Human Life.
+>>Oeconomy of Human Life.

-LONDON:
-Printed for G. Allen, No. 59. in Pater-noster-Row;
+<p class="centered">LONDON:<br>Printed for G. Allen, No. 59. in Pater-noster-Row;<br>
-M DCC LXXIII.
+M DCC LXXIII.</p>

 ---
 ## PREFACE TO THE READER.

-At a time when there is so great a dearth of good writers, it is, almost needless to say any thing in fa- vour of the following work.
+At a time when there is so great a dearth of good writers, it is, almost needless to say any thing in favour of the following work.
 The town has long been pestered with novels.
-The vitiated taste of youth, owing to the perusal of such productions, is an undeniable proof of the great necessity of exploding the publication of all simi- lar works, which most deservedly me- rits to be consigned to eternal obli- vion.
-The adventurers of an imagin- ary being is generally the theme of these writings: An abandoned female, a profligate rake, or a reformed de- bauchee, the principal events of whose life are treated of in books of this
+The vitiated taste of youth, owing to the perusal of such productions, is an undeniable proof of the great necessity of exploding the publication of all similar works, which most deservedly merits to be consigned to eternal oblivion.
+The adventurers of an imaginary being is generally the theme of these writings: An abandoned female, a profligate rake, or a reformed debauchee, the principal events of whose life are treated of in books of this
 (iv)
 are the general topic; these are daily offered to the perusal of the idle and dissipated, and the minds of young people are corrupted by that which ought to be the source of instruction and entertainment.
-They either be- come acquainted with scenes of intrigue and wickedness to which they were be- fore utter strangers, or, which is e- qually as bad, their minds are filled with ideas of incidents as impropable as they are absurd.
-Thus the origi- nal design of novels is entirely perver- ted.
+They either become acquainted with scenes of intrigue and wickedness to which they were before utter strangers, or, which is e- qually as bad, their minds are filled with ideas of incidents as impropable as they are absurd.
+Thus the original design of novels is entirely perverted.
 They were at first intended to instruct, at the same time that they amuse the reader; but alas! the state of virtue is become so degenerate, that